-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community 2 Council members; 2 CAC members; 3 staff members; 2 members of the public A member of the public provided information regarding the Healthy Hearts Institute proposed community garden program.
-Not applicable. ci.pittsburg.ca.us - Calendar Section 2 Public Hearing Minorities Non-English Speaking - Specify other language: Spanish and Tagalog Non- targeted/broad community City Council Members, staff and the public attended the in person council meeting where the public hearing was held.
-No public comments received.
-Not applicable. ci.pittsburg.ca.us - Agenda Section
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community 2 Council Members; 2 CAC Members; 2 Members of the Public A member of the public inquired about the services provided by Renaissance Entrepreneurship regarding small business loans.
+Public Notices and Postings City of Pittsburg (pittsburgca.gov) 2 Public Hearing Minorities Non-English Speaking - Specify other language: Spanish and Tagalog Non- targeted/broad community City Council Members, Staff and the Public attended the in-person City Council Meeting where the public hearing was held.
+No public comments received Not applicable.
+Announcements City of Pittsburg (pittsburgca.gov)

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Newspaper Ad Minorities Non-English Speaking - Specify other language: Spanish and Tagalog Non- targeted/broad community Public hearing notices were advertised in the local newspaper in English, Spanish and Tagalog.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Newspaper Ad Minorities Non-English Speaking - Specify other language: Spanish and Tagalog Public hearing notices were advertised in the local newspaper in English, Spanish and Tagalog.
 No public comments received.
 Not applicable.
+Non- targeted/broad community